codurance/site/services/training/devops-training.md

 ## About

+Are you a developer looking to foster a DevOps culture at your workplace?
 This course will take attendees right from the basics of containers and tools like Docker, all the way up to clustered infrastructures supporting continuous deployment, horizontal scalability and zero downtime.
 The course will be hands-on and attendees will be building their own solutions on [AWS](http://aws.amazon.com/).

 ## Why attend?